Insights Payroll

 The two-hour daily cap

-Even then the work must be documented, the additional time recorded, and the appropriate uplift paid.
-Sustained breaches of the cap without genuine exceptional grounds expose the establishment to MoHRE enforcement.
+Whatever the grounds, the work must be documented, the additional time recorded, and the appropriate uplift paid.
+Sustained breaches without genuine exceptional grounds expose the establishment to MoHRE enforcement.

 Who’s exempt from overtime